 Examination: Assessment of sperm concentration using Participants' own procedure (where practicable).

-Schedule of Analysis: Data entry is via the UK NEQAS Results and Reports service for the submission of
+Schedule of Analysis: Data entry is via the UK NEQAS Results and Reports service for the submission of results.
+Data analysis is commenced 28 days after sample dispatch.
+Late returns are not accepted.

 Data Analysis: Method Related Trimmed Mean (MRTM).
-All participants' methods are compared to the Improved Neubauer haemocytometer (which is the recommended method of the WHO laboratory manual for the examination and processing of human semen (fifth edition),
+All participants' methods are compared to the Improved Neubauer haemocytometer (which is the recommended method of the WHO laboratory manual for the examination and processing of human semen (fifth edition).